AbderrahimAl/Titanic-Kaggle/README.md

 # Titanic-Kaggle

-This is my first kernel at Kaggle.
+This is my first kernel on Kaggle.
 I choosed the Titanic competition because it's a very good way to introduce feature engineering and classification models.

 **objective** : Predict if a passenger can survived on the titanic or not.